graphql-python/graphene/UPGRADE-v2.0.md

 have been quite simplified, without the need to define a explicit Metaclass for each subtype.

-It also improves the field resolvers, [simplifying the code](#simpler-resolvers) the developer have to write to use them.
+It also improves the field resolvers, [simplifying the code](#simpler-resolvers) the developer has to write to use them.

 **Deprecations:**
 * [`AbstractType`](#abstracttype-deprecated)